Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Method

 This decomposition illustrates that exploration and exploitation are not separate objectives bolted onto the model, but emerge naturally from minimising EFE.
-Behaviour can thus be understood in the same way as, for example, a rat in a maze~\cite{mice_in_labyrith}: sometimes venturing into unknown corridors to learn about the environment (uncertainty reduction), and sometimes returning to rewarding locations (preference fulfilment).
-In both cases, behaviour emerges from balancing curiosity with goal-directed action.
+This parallels a rat in a maze~\cite{mice_in_labyrith}, which alternates between venturing into unknown corridors (uncertainty reduction) and returning to rewarding locations (preference fulfilment).

-Practically, we first define the potential policies from the current localisation through a greedy MCTS strategy~\cite{MCTS, MCTS_AIF}; definition and pseudo code are available in Appendix~\ref{app:MCTS}.
+Candidate policies are generated from the current state through MCTS~\cite{MCTS, MCTS_AIF}; the algorithm definition and pseudo-code are provided in Appendix~\ref{app:MCTS}.
 This approach incrementally builds a search tree by simulating possible action sequences and focusing computation on the most promising branches, considering EFE over policies.
-This yields three main advantages over predefined or exhaustive policy sets: 1) Scalability, as it avoids combinatorial explosion in large or continuous action spaces, 2) Adaptability, which dynamically prioritises policies relevant to the agent's current context, and 3) Efficiency, which limits computation to policies that meaningfully differ in their predicted outcomes.
+This yields three advantages over predefined or exhaustive policy sets: (1)~scalability, as it avoids combinatorial explosion in large action spaces; (2)~adaptability, as it dynamically prioritises policies relevant to the agent's current context; and (3)~efficiency, as it limits computation to policies that meaningfully differ in their predicted outcomes.

-To determine the most relevant policy at any time $t$, we assess all policies through a softmax transformation~\eqref{eq:P(pi)}.
+To determine the most relevant policy at any time $t$, all policies are assessed through a softmax transformation (Eq.~\eqref{eq:P(pi)}):

 where $\sigma$ is the softmax function and $\gamma$ is a precision parameter (inverse temperature) controlling action stochasticity.
-Higher values of $\gamma$ bias the agent towards policies with minimal expected free energy, while lower values promote greater randomness in action selection.
+Higher values of $\gamma$ bias the agent toward policies with minimal expected free energy, while lower values promote greater randomness in action selection.

-A general issue with prediction over future steps, without relying on hierarchical structures, is that the further into the future the prediction lies, the more diluted the probabilities become.
-That is why we introduce an inductive term $H$~\cite{inductive_AIF} in our policy evaluation.
-This term allows us to consider pragmatic values from states over the horizon range of the policies.
-It adds weight to actions leading toward those preferred states and propagates this information from those states to adjacent nodes up to our current state.
-For a more in-depth comprehension of this term, refer to Appendix~\ref{app:efe_terms}.
+A general issue with prediction over future steps through probability distribution, without relying on hierarchical structures, is that the further into the future the prediction lies, the more diluted the probabilities become.
+To address this, we introduce an inductive term $H$~\cite{inductive_AIF} in the policy evaluation.
+This term propagates pragmatic value from preferred states beyond the horizon range of the policies back to the current state, adding weight to actions leading toward those states.
+For a detailed derivation of this term, refer to Appendix~\ref{app:efe_terms}.